RECIPIENT / PROFILE

 Converting Rubber Material for Advanced Energy Storage and Conversion

 For the Merdeka Award Grant for International Attachment, his work on ‘Converting Rubber Material for Advanced Energy Storage and Conversion’, looks at how to convert rubber, our national commodity and an insulator, into electrical conducting materials for various electrochemical devices such as lithium ion battery.
+According to Dr Edision, this requires the physico-electrochemical aspects in mixing all the components to be studied by various spectroscopic techniques and in-situ methods.

 We use cookies to enhance your browsing experience and for analytical purposes.
 By continuing to browse, you are deemed to accept our use of cookies.
 Learn more about disabling cookies and our Privacy Statement here.